 You can also find out more about Disney gift cards by checking out their website at www.disneygiftcard.com.

 Tips For Disney Springs

 Everyone and their brother has their favorite tips for every location at Disney World.
 But after collaborating with our friends over at Paging Mr. Morrow, we’ve put together our top 5 tips for Disney Springs that we think you will find most helpful.

 - Make sure you stop by the Coca-Cola store next to Planet Hollywood and meet the polar bear on your way up to the rooftop lounge area.
 It’s included in your memory maker and I highly suggest it, especially if you have kids or are a big kid.
 You’ll love it!
 They actually have a tray that you can buy of different Coca-Cola products from all over the world as well, so make sure you give it a try!

 - From 3 pm to 5 pm House of Blues has half-priced mixed drinks and beers!
 Cheapest beer on Disney World property according to Nate from Paging Mr. Morrow as well!

 - Starbucks has grande sized ice waters for FREE.

 - To avoid the masses get there earlier in the day or after 8 pm at night.

 - Most of the sit-down restaurants will require reservations for dinner, so plan accordingly.

-Disney Springs is such a great place with so much to do.
+Disney Springs is such a great place with so much to do, that’s exactly why I created this Disney Springs Guide.
 Yes, it’s expensive, but it unrivaled for free entertainment and things to do while you are at Walt Disney World.
 We usually will go to Disney Springs on an off day or later in the day on the first day we arrive.